-Find the Cheapest Insurance Quotes in Your Area
+Find Cheap Homeowners Insurance Quotes in Your Area

-Damage to your home can be very expensive, even if your homeowners insurance helps defray the cost of the damage.
-Can you save money by making an insurance claim and doing the work yourself?
-The short answer is that you might be able to do the work yourself, but there is no guarantee that you'll save much money by doing so.
+Damage to your home can be very expensive, even if your homeowners insurance covers part of the cost of the damage.
+It may be enticing to make a claim and perform the repairs yourself.
+But while you might be able to do the work yourself, there is no guarantee that you'll save much money by doing so.

 Most of the time, insurers will let you do the work yourself, but the amount of supervision they'll want to provide will differ by the severity and complexity of the damage and the insurer's policies.
-The insurer is also more likely to grant you permission if the work requires relatively little skill, such as cleaning up debris, than if it's highly technical, like plumbing.
+The insurer is also more likely to grant you permission if the work requires relatively little skill, such as cleaning up debris, rather than if it's highly technical, like plumbing.

 Your city may require all electrical work to be done by a licensed electrician.
 If you can't or don't get these approvals, you may not be legally allowed to do the repairs yourself.
 Check with your local department of buildings or development services to see what permissions are necessary for your repair.

-If you have a mortgage on your home, your lender may have a say in who performs a repair on your house, and they might not permit you to do the repairs yourself.
-One common clause in mortgage contracts is that your lender must be named on insurance claim checks.
+If you have a mortgage on your home, your lender may have a say in who performs a repair on your house, and it might not permit you to do the repairs yourself.
+One common clause in mortgage contracts says that your lender must be named on insurance claim checks.

 Usually, the bank will place the money in escrow and use the funds to pay the contractor directly once the repairs are completed.
 And since the bank controls the money and has an interest in making sure that your house is repaired well, it may not allow you to do the work yourself.
 So check with your mortgage company to see if it permits self-repairs.

 The first and most important issue is safety.
 There are many dangerous elements that can be involved in repairing a home.
 If the damage to your home relates to something like an electrical system and you're not experienced in dealing with it, you should not take this opportunity to learn — leave it to the professionals.

 You should also assess whether the amount of money you'll save is worth the time and effort, especially if you are not already an accomplished DIYer.
 The amount your insurance company will pay you can vary a lot based on the nature of the repairs, the size of the claim and your insurer's policies.

 Though a permit or license can be required for major home repairs, homeowners generally have more leeway than professionals about what they can do without a permit or license.
 But if work is done without a permit or was not done to a professional standard, your insurance company probably won't cover further repairs if something is fixed improperly.

 Finally, if the damage is relatively minor or cosmetic and you're considering repairing it yourself, it may be better not to file a claim at all.
 Even if you could get some money from your insurance company now, multiple claims in a short period can make your rates jump, costing you more money in the long run.
 It may be cheaper and simpler to take care of the work yourself without involving your home insurance company.